Southern Patagonia is home to these key destination cities:

 Here below is some information on each city.

 Some places such as Punta Arenas and Puerto Natales, in Chile, are entry points for Torres del Paine.
 However, El Calafate is also an option from where you can enter to Torres del Paine as well as get over to El Chalten.

 In the far south of Argentina, as well as Patagonia, is the austral city of Ushuaia.
 This city is a main embarkation point for expedition trips to the Antarctic.

 Morever, we can arrange transfers, accommodation and itineraries throughout the Patagonia region, just ask.

 Torres del Paine

-Puerto Natales is the closest village to Torres del Paine, which is only a one-hour drive entering from the west or a two-hour drive entering from the east.
+Puerto Natales, in Chile, is the closest village to Torres del Paine, which is only a one-hour drive entering from the west, or a two-hour drive if entering from the east.

-Punta Arenas is accessible by a 4hr flight from Santiago, often with a short stop-over in Puerto Montt.
-The Southern-most city of the American continent.
+Punta Arenas, in Chile, is accessible by a 4hr flight from Santiago, often with a short stop-over in Puerto Montt.
+It is the Southern-most city of the American continent.

-El Chalten is a very small touristic village located beyond the northern end of Lake Viedma and within the Los Glaciares National Park 200klometers north from El Calafate.
+El Chalten, in Argentina, is a very small touristic village located beyond the northern end of Lake Viedma.
+It is within the Los Glaciares National Park, 200km north from El Calafate.

-El Calafate is the gateway to the large Perito Moreno Glacier and trekking at El Chalten.
-It is also a stop-off on the way to Torres del Paine in Chile and Ushuaia in southern Argentina.
+El Calafate, in Argentina, is the gateway to the large Perito Moreno Glacier and trekking at El Chalten.
+The city is also a stop-off on the way to Torres del Paine in Chile and Ushuaia in southern Argentina.